RakV1342/test-markdown/README.md

-Service Monitors to Detect Netscaler Devices
+Service Monitors to Detect Netscalers
 ---
 The netscaler metrics exporters helps collect data from the VPX/CPX ingress and CPX-EW devices.
 This exporters needs to be detected by Prometheus Operator so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
 Prometheus Operator uses the concept of ```ServiceMonitors``` to detect pods belonging to a service, using the labels attached to that service.